 Consider the colors in your wedding photos and whether or not the outfits complementing one another is something that is important to you.

 If not, then arguably it doesn’t matter whether or not outfits go.

 If this is important to you, however, ensure that as the bride, you give opinions and guidance about color selection for the mother of the bride outfit, as it is likely that you will have chosen the colors for the bridesmaid dresses.

 Does The Mother Of The Bride Get Ready With The Bride?

 On the wedding day morning, it is common for the mother of the bride to get ready with the bride herself and the bridal party.

 Hairstylists will offer packages that often include the mother of the bride’s hairstyling too!
 The morning of any wedding day is a special time, filled with special memories.

 That being said, it is totally up to the bride who is there as she prepares for her wedding.

-Ultimately, the mother of the bride will get ready with the bride is the bride wants her there.
+Ultimately, the mother of the bride will get ready with the bride if the bride wants her there.

-It can be stressful on the morning of your wedding day, and anything you can do to minimise feelings of stress are recommended.
-This means choose who you get ready with carefully!
+It can be stressful on the morning of your wedding day, and anything you can do to minimize feelings of stress is recommended.
+This means to choose who you get ready with carefully!